auth0/docs/articles/api-auth/token-renewal-in-safari.md

 Enabling ITP causes the browser to behave as if you had disabled third-party cookies in the browser: **checkSession()** is unable to access the current user's session, which makes it impossible to obtain a new token without displaying anything to the user.

-This is akin to the way <dfn data-key="openid">OpenID Connect (OIDC)</dfn> uses iframes for handling [sessions](/sessions) in single-page applications (SPAs).
+This is akin to the way <dfn data-key="openid">OpenID Connect (OIDC)</dfn> uses iframes for handling [sessions](/sessions) in SPAs.

-## Workaround
+## Workarounds

+Recent advancements in user privacy controls in browsers adversely impact the user experience by preventing access to third-party cookies.
+You can use [Refresh Token Rotation](/tokens/concepts/refresh-token-rotation) as an alternative that provides a secure method for using refresh tokens in SPAs while providing end-users with seamless access to resources without the disruption in UX caused by browser privacy technology like ITP.

-You can work around the issues posed by ITP by using Auth0's [custom domains](/custom-domains) functionality, particularly if the custom domain lives on a *subdomain* of the application's website domain.
+Alternatively, you can work around the issues posed by ITP by using Auth0's [custom domains](/custom-domains) functionality, particularly if the custom domain lives on a *subdomain* of the application's website domain.
 For example, if your application is hosted on **example.com**, the custom domain would need to be of the format **subdomain.example.com**.

-You can also use [Refresh Token Rotation](/tokens/concepts/refresh-token-rotation) as an alternative.

 ## ITP debug mode